Skrylar/ImpromptuModular/README.md

 **ATTV**: Typical attenuverter to set the maximum CV range output by the module.
 At full right, a 0 to 10V CV is produced, and at full left, a 0 to -10V CV is produced.

+**EXP**: Procudes an exponential slide (top position) instead of a linear slide (bottom position).

 A 0V CV is initially stored in the CV memory and the slide switches are in the off position, thereby allowing the Recall to act as a **Reset** by default.
+An **Expansion pannel** with EOC outputs is also available in the right-click menu.
+EOC is a trigger that is emitted when a slide is completed (to signal its end); this can be used for more automation, for example, by triggering or chaining other operations when a fade in/out completes.

 ([Back to module list](#modules))